Skip to main content

 Global naming convention for namespacesโ€‹

-If you intend to use namespace mapping, especially take into account the restrictions described in Namespace mapping with the remote-namespace parameter.
+If you intend to use namespace mapping, especially take into account the restrictions described in Namespace mapping with remote-namespace.

-Such global naming conventions can help clarify the purposes and locations of namespaces in your global deployment, avoid inadvertently violating naming restrictions, and minimize confusion that might occur due to a misunderstanding of or lack of knowledge of existing namespaces or namespace mappings.
+Global naming conventions can help clarify the purposes and locations of namespaces in your global deployment, avoid violating naming restrictions, and minimize confusion due to a misunderstanding of, or lack of knowledge of, existing namespaces or namespace mappings.

 Namespace mappingโ€‹

-In Aerospike Database 5.2 and later, a namespace can be shipped to a remote namespace with a different name.
-Refer to the remote-namespace configuration parameter for details.
+In Database 5.2 and later, a namespace can be shipped to a remote namespace with a different name.
+In earlier versions, the namespace names must match.
+See remote-namespace for details.

 xdr {